Pandoa/UltimateIOSToolkit/cppsetup.md

 # C++ Setup
 This section contains required steps to start using the plugin with C++.
+These steps are not needed if you don't plan to use the plugin with C++.
 ## Including the `AdsPro` module
 To use the plugin using C++, you need to include the `AdsPro` module.
 To do so, open your `Project.Build.cs` file and add the following line in the constructor: